Monday to Friday

 Understanding electric mobility

 Understanding Electric Mobility reveals the potential of electric vehicle fleets.
-It also explains how and why more and more companies are making the strategic choice to switch to electric power, for more environmentally-friendly and cost-effective mobility.
+It also explains how and why more and more companies are making the strategic choice to go electric, for a more environmentally-friendly and cost-effective form of mobility.

 Also read → Electric vehicle fleet: the complete guide

 It has become essential for SMEs to plan their transition to electricity.
-Far from being simply a constraint, this approach actually represents a genuine opportunity for modernization and differentiation.
-Switching to electricity offers numerous benefits, such as a reducedcarbon footprint and lower energy costs over the long term.
+Far from being simply a constraint, this approach is in fact a genuine opportunity to modernise and stand out from the crowd.
+Switching to electricity offers a number of benefits, such as a reduction in energy consumption and a more efficient use of energy.carbon footprint and lower energy costs over the long term.

 The French government has launched a 250 million euro plan to help small and medium-sized enterprises (SMEs) reduce their carbon footprint.
-The plan comprises 10 measures to diagnose, finance and support companies in their energy transition.
-Based on diagnoses carried out by experts, companies can apply for financial support in the form of loans of up to €1 million.
-These loans can be used to finance actions identified during the diagnostics, or to finance energy-saving equipment and services.
+The plan comprises 10 measures to diagnose, finance and support businesses in their energy transition.
+Based on diagnostics carried out by experts, businesses can apply for financial support in the form of loans of up to €1 million.
+These loans can be used to finance actions identified during the diagnostics or to finance energy-saving equipment and services.

 Also read → Carbon footprint: understand and act!

-When it comes to choosing a supplier of charging infrastructure for electric vehicles, there are several factors to consider.
-In France, the the development of charging infrastructures for electric vehicles is being vigorously encouraged to keep pace with the growing number of electric vehicles on the road.
+When it comes to choosing a supplier of charging infrastructure for electric vehicles, there are a number of factors to consider.
+In France, the development of recharging infrastructures for electric vehicles is being vigorously encouraged to keep pace with the increase in the number of electric cars on the road.

-The development of these infrastructures is mainly driven by public developers, with a perceptible emergence of private offerings.
+The development of these infrastructures is mainly supported by public developers, with a perceptible emergence of private supply.
 Public intervention is essentially needed to improve the regulatory framework and make private investment more attractive.

-Some key points to consider when selecting a charging infrastructure provider:
+Here are a few key points to bear in mind when choosing a charging infrastructure provider:

-• network coverage: ensure that the charging infrastructure offers adequate coverage in the areas where your employees drive most often,
+- Network coverage: ensure that the recharging infrastructure offers adequate coverage in the areas where your employees drive most often,

-• types of recharging: recharging infrastructure providers can offer different types of recharging, including local recharging at home, recharging at work, top-up recharging and long-distance recharging,
+- types of recharging: recharging infrastructure providers can offer different types of recharging, including local recharging at home, recharging at work, top-up recharging and recharging for long journeys,

-• recharging speed: recharging speed may vary depending on the type of charging station used.
+- recharging speed: recharging speed may vary depending on the type of charging point used.
 Ensuring that the supplier offers fast charging options is essential if you need them,

-• customer service: don't forget to check the quality of the supplier's customer service.
-Good customer service can make a big difference in the event of a problem.
+- customer service: don't forget to check the quality of the supplier's customer service.
+Good customer service can make a big difference if you have a problem.

 AC Single-phase